pratyushmore/npm-parrot-minidrone/README.md

 ## Requirements
 - This software requires macOS (or Linux, but the instructions for this are not included in this readme).
 - You should have a GitHub account - make one at http://www.github.com.
+- Ideally you would have flown the drown using your mobile controller.

 ## Setting up the Dependencies